Most common type of mesothelioma, makes up more than 80% of diagnoses

 Mesothelioma Stages

-Staging is another important step in the initial diagnostic process.
 After confirming a mesothelioma diagnosis, doctors often go on to estimate its stage.
-The most common mesothelioma staging method is the tumor node metastasis (TNM) staging system.
-Stages range from early stages (1 and 2) to later stages (3 and 4).
+The most common method to determine mesothelioma stage is the tumor node metastasis (TNM) system.
+Stages range from early (stages 1 and 2) to later (stages 3 and 4).

 This information helps doctors understand prognosis and treatment options.
 In stages 1 and 2, patients may have varied treatment options.
-In stages 3 and 4, the cancer has spread, or metastasized.
-This may mean patients have different treatment options in these later stages versus earlier stages.
+In stages 3 and 4, the cancer has spread (metastasized).
+This may mean patients have different treatment options than in earlier stages.

 07. Prognosis